Getting ready for the winter feeding season. I have to admit, it

 venison is very limited.

-know there's a milk calf in there
+milk calf in there too.
+Long

-thought might better suit some
+might better suit some people

-people looking for a smaller
+looking for a smaller amount

-amount of meat in one
+of meat in one purchase.
+Plus

-purchase.
-Plus the heifers will be
+the heifers will be milkers

-milkers some day and will help
+some day and will help get us

-into cheese making.
-Here they
+started in cheese making.
+Here

-are seen right after their
+they are seen right after their

 afternoon move to a new patch

 of grass.
-This time they get the
+This time they get

-apple trees, too!
-Fortunately they
+the apple trees, too!

 In this picture you see a few ears of corn laying on the ground.
 A relative of ours that